Weight and Intimacy

 Many overweight people scrutinize their bodies and feel ashamed of how they look in comparison to what they believe is “ideal.”
 As most of us know, the media is not kind to those affected by obesity.
 Every channel you watch on television and page you flip to in a magazine shows the perfectly airbrushed body.
 This “ideal” body is hard to achieve, even for those with the genetic structure to be naturally thin.
 While this has been a common struggle for women for several decades, men are now joining the struggle to obtain the “ideal” body as well.

 When the majority of people stop to think about their body, they focus on how different it is from the “ideal.”
 A thin person can point out a variety of things they dislike and want to change about their body, because to them, it does not compare to the “ideal.”
-So imagine the struggle for those that are overweight and obese.
+So imagine the struggle for those that have excess weight or obesity.
 Many overweight people have reached a point where they look at themselves in the mirror only from the chest up.
 They have stopped seeing their bodies and appreciating the beauty within them.

 When we start ignoring our bodies, we cannot continue to care for them and nurture them.
 Even those that lose weight through diet and exercise or bariatric surgery can still struggle with seeing the “old” them in their minds or their focus can shift to the excess skin or how they feel they look older.
 Many hide in the dark or in another room if their clothes are coming off and their partners are near.